indr/ember-seneca-auth/README.md

 ## Usage

 Usage is simple.
-Use the ember-simple-auth authenticator or inject the `senecaAuth` service and use the methods which resembles the seneca-auth API.
+Use the `seneca` ember-simple-auth authenticator or inject the `senecaAuth` service and use the methods which resembles the seneca-auth API.

 ### ember-simple-auth authenticator